BMW i8 Coupe running costs

 BMW has 153 dealers across the UK, so you shouldn’t find yourself needing to travel too far when the i8 needs a service.
 BMW offers its Service Inclusive package as standard on the i8.
 This includes servicing for three years/36,000 miles, based on 12,000-mile per year service intervals.
 This means your car will have a BMW main dealer service history.

-As the BMW i8 is a hybrid, you get a slightly reduced road-tax rate compared to a conventional petrol or diesel-engined car.
-However, as it costs more than £40,000, it also attracts the VED surcharge, so you’ll pay a total of £455 a year in road tax up to and including the car's sixth year on the road.
+As the BMW i8 is a hybrid, you get a slightly reduced road-tax rate of £135 a year, compared to £145 for a conventional petrol or diesel-engined car.
+However, as it costs more than £40,000, it also attracts a £320 VED surcharge, so you’ll pay a total of £455 a year in road tax up to and including the car's sixth year on the road.

 Our experts predict that the i8 will retain 47.5% of its value after three years or 36,000 miles, which means it’ll depreciate by £59,208 over that period.
-As a result the BMW will be worth £53,527 – but this may matter less if you’re considering buying on PCP finance or a lease deal.
-BMW has some attractive offers on at the moment.
+As a result, the BMW will be worth £53,527 – but this may matter less if you’re considering buying on PCP finance or leasing.